meilisearch/documentation/learn/cookbooks/update_cloud.md

 systemctl stop meilisearch
 ```

-## Step 5: Save the current binary and database for backup
+## Step 5: Create a backup

+We suggest creating a backup in case something goes wrong.
 Move the binary of the current Meilisearch version and the database to the `tmp/` folder:

 ```
 mv /usr/bin/meilisearch /tmp